获得 Business Analyst 许可后可用。

 Search by category or saved variables

-Use the following options to find variables for the color coded layer:
+Use the following options to find variables for your color coded layer:

 - Categories—Variables that are grouped into dataset categories